joe-aswonvos/bee_pocket/README.md

 ## Application Breakdown

 The project is structured into several Django apps, each serving a specific purpose and aligned with the user roles above:

+The final pages reflect the UX goals of the wireframes, if not being exact carbon copies, this reflects the focus being on delivery of the functionality required in the user-stories and the broad project design principles.

 ### admin\_app